DC Program Director (Service Corps)

 Avodah develops and engages a network of Jewish leaders working within the Jewish community and beyond to promote social justice and fight the causes and effects of domestic poverty.
 We achieve this through our many programmatic offerings including the Jewish Service Corps, the Avodah Justice Fellowship, our alumni network and our community education and engagement work.

-Avodah is seeking a Program Director to oversee and implement our Jewish Service Corps in Washington, DC.
+Avodah is seeking a Program Director to oversee and implement our Jewish Service Corps in Washington DC.
 The Program Director is responsible for all aspects of the local Service Corps cohort, including the educational workshops, job-related placement and assistance, housing support, community building and logistics.
-This is an excellent position for a confident go-getter who excels at education and group facilitation, managing logistics and competing priorities, building strategic relationships with local organizations and supporters, and mentoring young adults in their early 20s.
+This is an excellent position for someone who excels in roles that include especially varied responsibilities and variable flow of work.
+The ideal Program Director is a skilled educator and program facilitator who is passionate about building strong communities who can support each other in their work for social justice, Jewish identity development, personal growth, and the meaningful intersections between those.
+They are able to comfortably hold a range of logistical, emotional and educational responsibilities in order to ensure that the overall program runs smoothly and successfully.

 The DC Program Director is an integral member of the DC Avodah office.
-They will work as part of a dynamic team with the DC Community Director and DC Program and Development Associate to implement all aspects of Avodah in the Washington, DC area.
+They will work as part of a dynamic team with the DC Community Director who oversees local development and community engagement, the DC Program and Development Associate, and the DC Ruach Avodah Advisor.
 The DC Program Director reports to the National Program Director in NY.

-Implement and serve as lead staff person on all aspects of educational programs including orientation, weekly sessions, retreats, and special programs, as well as all the logistical planning and administration of the program;
+- Implement and serve as lead staff person on all aspects of educational programs including orientation, weekly sessions, retreats, and special programs, including the logistical planning and administration of the programs (with assistance from the Program Associate);

 - Coordinate and facilitate leadership development activities with Corps Members;